 Described as "athletic and strikingly handsome," Secretary Bennett maintained a wide circle of Washington friends.
 He enjoyed sumptuous meals with fellow members of a dining club—known as the Tapeworms—founded by the 275-pound Speaker of the House, Thomas B. Reed.
 Bennett loved baseball and was never happier than when attending Washington Senators' games with his fellow Tapeworm, Vice President James "Sunny Jim" Sherman.

-As the first twentieth-century secretary, Charles Bennett participated in many decisions that helped set the foundations of the modern Senate.
-During his thirteen-year tenure, the Senate obtained its first permanent office building; purchased the first automobile for the use of the vice president; installed a refrigeration device to help cool its chamber; and instituted detailed administrative procedures to keep track of its growing support staff.
+As the first secretary in the 20th century, Charles Bennett participated in many decisions that helped set the foundations of the modern Senate.
+During his 13-year tenure, the Senate obtained its first permanent office building; purchased the first automobile for the use of the vice president; installed a refrigeration device to help cool its Chamber; and instituted detailed administrative procedures to keep track of its growing support staff.
 Responding to the indictment and conviction of several members with active law practices, the Senate prohibited members from representing private clients before the U.S. Court of Claims; it also established rules—following a senatorial fistfight in the chamber—restraining senators from publicly questioning the conduct or motives of their colleagues.
-In that era, the chamber hosted two impeachment trials, eight contested election case inquiries, and William Howard Taft's 1909 presidential inauguration.
+In that era, the Chamber hosted two impeachment trials, eight contested election case inquiries, and William Howard Taft's 1909 presidential inauguration.